TravorLZH/TravorOS/README.md

 ### Building System

 I believe that most [GitHub](https://github.com) users have tried to install software from source build.
 But how many of them had ever understood how the building systems of those projects are like?
-So this project will show you the greatest ability of [GNU Make](https://www.gnu.org/software/make "GNU Make Homepage"), the way it builds an Operating System.
+So this project will show you the greatest utility of [GNU Make](https://www.gnu.org/software/make "GNU Make Homepage") in the way it builds an Operating System.

 The sources are separated into 4 folders.